citusdata/citus_docs/cloud/performance.rst

 .. image:: ../images/cloud-rebalance-unnecessary.png
     :alt: gray squares representing evently balanced shards

-However if the shards could be placed more evenly, such as after a new node has been added to the cluster, the page will show a "Rebalance recommended."
+However, if the shards could be placed more evenly, such as after a new node has been added to the cluster, the page will show a "Rebalance recommended."

 .. image:: ../images/cloud-rebalance-recommended.png
     :alt: squares of different colors representing unbalanced shards